All Episodes

 If you're wondering why Senator Barack Obama's message of hope has resonated with so many voters across the country, consider the shooting rampage at Northern Illinois University.

-On Thursday, five people were killed, more than twenty others were injured.
+On Thursday, five people were killed.

 Did you read his guy's website?